Just starting out – how to get started with investing

 Then you can get into the “whats” and “hows”:

 - What I’m saving for is my financial future; but I also want to help my kids cover some university expenses; and then I want to go on a trip to Europe in a few years; I might want to replace my older car down the road.
-The list goes on.
+The list goes on for you.

 For what’s it worth here are some things that are part of our financial plan in no order of importance:

 - Become debt free.
-In doing so it will provide some significant financial flexibility – all income made will be ours to keep or spend beyond the basic necessities.
-We hope to be debt free/mortgage free in another five (5) years.
-We’ll then own our condo outright.
+In doing so it will provide some significant financial flexibility.
+All income made will be ours to keep or spend beyond the basic necessities.
+We hope to own our home/condo outright and then we should be able to plan for semi-retirement.
+Our journey to debt freedom was based on many reflections over the last decade.

-- Save for a newer car – money we need soon.
+2. Save for a newer car every 10 years.
 We’ll need to start thinking about replacing our existing car in another few years.
-It will be 10 years old by then.
-Although saving and investing are really not the same things (investing has a longer-term time horizon), part of our financial plan is to put money aside today near term / expenses coming soon.
-A newer, used car will be one of them.
+We tend to keep our cars for about 10 or more years.
+Although saving and investing are really not the same things (investing has a longer-term time horizon), part of our financial plan is to put money aside today near term / expenses coming soon – such as a newer car.

-- Have (retirement) income security – investing for retirement.
+3. Have retirement income security.
 We continue to save money every month and invest that money for our financial future – money we don’t intend to touch for decades to come.
 We are striving to achieve income security by maximizing contributions to our TFSAs and RRSPs every year.
-We do so even though we have some small workplace pensions in our future.
+In fact, we hope that in the coming years thanks to maximizing contributions to these accounts we can live off dividends.

-- Manage risk – insure.
+4. Manage risk – own insurance.
 We have robust life insurance plans in place in case something happens to one of us.
 We just think insurance makes sense to support each other should something catastrophic happen.

 Like I mentioned above, while there are many ways to invest, for the majority of us an effective and efficient way to invest is buying and holding broad stock market funds that cost next to nothing to own but can be expected to deliver meaningful long-term returns assuming you stay invested through market highs and lows.

-Here are some simple ways to get started with investing:
+Here are some simple ways to get started with investing with broad market funds or firms that offer them.

 - Tangerine Funds